Azure/azure-iot-sdks/c/doc/device_setup_raspberrypi2_rasbian.md

 connect using PuTTY.
 For more information see https://www.raspberrypi.org/documentation/troubleshooting/hardware/networking/ip-address.md.

-- Once you see that your board is alive, open an SSH terminal program such as [PuTTY](http://www.putty.org/) on your desktop machine.
+- Once you see that your board is working, open an SSH terminal program such as [PuTTY](http://www.putty.org/) on your desktop machine.

 - Use the IP address from step 4 as the Host name, Port=22, and Connection type=SSH to complete the connection.